Interruption in online service 26 November 06:00–08:00 More information

 When needed, register as unemployed and looking for work

 If Kela or the authorised pension provider turns down your application for a rehabilitation subsidy or disability pension, you should check your entitlement to an unemployment benefit.
-This requires that you register as an unemployed jobseeker with the Employment and Economic Development Office.
-Unemployment benefits cannot be granted retrospectively.
+This requires that you register as an unemployed jobseeker with the TE Services (Public employment and business services).

 Follow the same procedure in case your application has not yet been decided when the sickness allowance or the payment of sick pay ends.